lzim/mtl/blue/session11/s11_facilitator/mtl_session11_say_checklist.md

 - [ ] <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/learning_objectives.png" height = "45" width = "45">

-**Learning Objectives for Session 11**
+## Learning Objectives for Session 11

 1. Describe what your team has prioritized as decisions to implement in your clinic.
 2. Test your team’s plan against your individual and shared, team vision.
 3. Apply your team’s plan in clinical decisions using C.F.B.T. systems thinking.

-## Facilitator prepare team-tailored C.F.B.T. rationale for the session 11 discussion: We've been _Modeling to Learn_ how to use systems thinking when making care decisions in our team.
+## Facilitator prepare team-tailored C.F.B.T. rationale for the session 11 discussion: We've been _Modeling to Learn_ how to use systems thinking when making care decisions in our team

 _Prepare your script to model and reflect team decisions using C.F.B.T. systems thinking_